Chart Color Schemes

 Young faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 14.1%, significantly lower than the NSW average of 32.2%.
-Bachelor degrees are most common at 10.3%, followed by postgraduate qualifications (2.5%) and graduate diplomas (1.3%).
-Vocational credentials are prevalent, with 38.5% of residents aged 15+ holding such qualifications - advanced diplomas account for 9.0% and certificates for 29.5%.
-Educational participation is high, with 28.9% of residents currently enrolled in formal education.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 10.3%, followed by postgraduate qualifications (2.5%) and graduate diplomas (1.6%).
+Trade and technical skills are prominent, with 38.5% of residents aged 15+ holding vocational credentials - advanced diplomas (9.0%) and certificates (29.5%).

 Frequently Asked Questions - Education